f5devcentral/f5-velos-training/docs/velos_components_new.rst

   :width: 45%

-In the back of the chassis are 4 separate AC power inputs, and 2 redundant PSU controllers which are removable as well as a removable fan tray.
+In the back of the chassis are 4 separate AC power inputs, 2 redundant PSU controllers, as well as a removable fan tray.

 .. image:: images/velos_components/cx1410-rear.png
   :align: center